NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/03_quantities_fluxes.md

 solve(sol, soil.water, gw.water)
 ```

-In Mobius2, each `flux` is internally subtracted as a term from the ODE of the source quantity of the flux and added as a term to the ODE of the target quantity.
+In Mobius2, a so-called `flux` refers to a transfer rate of a quantity from one location to another.
+(Note that we don't use the term `flux` in the formal sense of a transfer rate per unit area as it is often in physics, it is just some transfer rate in general).
+Each `flux` is a value that is internally subtracted as a term from the ODE of the source quantity of the flux and added as a term to the ODE of the target quantity.

-Let's add some fluxes to let water drain through the system
+Let's add some fluxes to our model to let water drain through the system

 ```python
 par_group("Soil hydrology") {